Skip to Main Content

 Reasonable Accommodations:

-- Under Title I, a modification or adjustment to the work environment that will enable a qualified individual with a disability to:
+• Under Title I, a modification or adjustment to the school environment that will enable a qualified individual with a disability to participate in the testing, application and/or learning process;

 Pregnant students will be treated by NTCC the same way as someone who has a temporary disability and will be given an opportunity to make up missed work wherever possible.
 Extended deadlines, make-up assignments (e.g., papers, quizzes, tests, and presentations), tutoring, independent study, online course completion options, and incomplete grades that can be completed at a later date, should all be employed, in addition to any other ergonomic and assistive supports typically provided by Disability Services.
 To the extent possible, NTCC will take reasonable steps to ensure that pregnant students who take a leave of absence or medical leave return to the same position of academic progress that they were in when they took leave, including access to the same course catalog that was in place when the leave began.
 The Title IX Coordinator has the authority to determine that such accommodations are necessary and appropriate, and to inform faculty members of the need to adjust academic parameters accordingly.
 The Title IX Coordinator, working in consultation with the college disabilities specialist, will determine all reasonable accommodations